knative/test-infra/tools/flaky-test-retryer/README.md

 2. Presubmit job stores artifacts in GCS and publishes Pub/Sub message.
 3. flaky-test-retryer receives Pub/Sub message, determines if job can be processed.
 4. Compare job's failed test artifacts (if any) with flaky-test-reporter's daily results.
-5. a.
-If all failed tests are flaky, post a GitHub comment containing `/test`.
+5. If all failed tests are flaky, post a GitHub comment containing `/test`.
-5. b.
 If some failed tests are _not_ flaky, list the non-flaky tests preventing retry.
 6. Repeat up to 3 times.

 ### Configuration

-The only explicit configuration the retryer requires is which Pub/Sub subscriber to use and how many retries are allowed.
-Supported repositories are inferred from the flaky-test-reporter's results.
+All configuration options, such as supported repositories, are inferred from the flaky-test-reporter's results.
+If/when the reporter's updated to support new jobs or repos, the retryer will automatically support it as well.

 ### Pub/Sub